percona/pmm-doc/docs/using/alerting.md

 For example, you can create a silence to suppress trivial notifications during weekends.

 - **Contact points**: specify how PMM should deliver Grafana-managed alerts.
 When an alert fires, a notification is sent to the specified contact points.
 Depending on the severity of an alert, you might want to send different alerts to different channels.
-For example, you can deliver common alerts via Slack channel, but page team members for potentially severe issues.
+For example, you can deliver common alerts via Slack channel, but send a page notification for potentially critical issues.
 You can choose from a variety of contact points, including Slack, email, webhooks, PagerDuty, and more.

 - **Notification policies**: determine how Grafana alerts are routed to contact points by setting where, when, and how to send notifications.